-Headroom is the amount of power you have at your disposal before your amps distorts.
-Put more practically, it is available clean volume you have left over after you’ve turned your amp up to the desired level.
+Headroom is the amount of power you have at your disposal before your amp distorts.
+Put more practically, it is the available clean volume you have left after you’ve turned your amp up to the desired level.
 Headroom is very important for bass amps because we want a clear, rich sound without distortion.
 (Using distortion as an effect is another matter.)
 It is an important factor to consider no matter what use you have in mind for your bass amp.

 Headroom, again practically, is also relative.
 If you play in a low-volume group you don’t need a 1,000-watt amp, but shoot for a little more power than you think you’ll need.
 I would suggest 100 watts minimum.